pr7prashant/neovim/README.md

 # A Basic Stable IDE config for Neovim

 This repo is my personal neovim config.
 The neovim and plugins are pinned to a versions to avoid breaking changes.
 In this repo I will try to tag configs as newer version of neovim releases.
+The latest config that I use corresponds to the `master` branch and the previous configs have a release tag (neovim version) associated with them.

 ## Install Neovim 0.8